The Review team

 Kevin Browne, care experienced member, nominated by Who Cares?
 Scotland

-Kevin is a Strathclyde University graduate who has dedicated his professional career to ensuring care experienced people are understood in our society and achieve equality.
+Kevin is a University of Strathclyde graduate who has dedicated his professional career to ensuring care experienced people are understood in our society and achieve equality.
 He has 15 years of personal care experience, which includes being looked after at home, respite care, foster care & residential care.

-In a professional capacity, Kevin manages the National Corporate Parenting Education and Training Programme with Who Cares?
+In a professional capacity, Kevin is Director for care experienced membership with Who Cares?
 Scotland.
 He has overseen the delivery of innovative programmes which place care experienced people at the forefront of corporate parenting approaches.
 Kevin has been successful in engaging with hearts and minds, against the complex backdrop of legislation, policy and regulation.
 Kevin previously worked for the office of Scotland’s Commissioner for Children & Young People on a number of national children’s rights based projects; he also has substantial practice experience as an independent advocate and independent Safeguarder, which was through Ministerial Appointment.

 Dr Linda de Caestecker, NHS Greater Glasgow & Clyde